FRCTeam1073-TheForceTeam/WPILibExtensions/README.md

 	if(yourAnalogEncoder->IsStall()) //...
 ```
 ###SmartJoystick
 Extension class of the Joystick for inversion.
-Other features, including scaling, we plan on adding.
+Other features, including scaling, we plan on adding in the future.